Skip to main content

 Meal times

-Meal times are an important part of the morning at The Nurture Room.
+Meal times are an important part of the day at The Nurture Room.
 We strive to make mealtimes enjoyable and developmental, supporting children to learn healthy eating habits, develop positive attitudes towards food and develop key social skills associated with eating in a group.
 Children are always joined by a member of staff who will support with eating where appropriate and stimulate the conversation where required.
 Children are therefore always supervised during mealtimes.
-All team members have completed Food Hygiene training.
+Both settings have team members trained in Food Hygiene.
 We aim to meet all dietary and cultural requirements.
 If this applies to your child, please contact us via the contact us page for a discussion.

 Handwashing